[Editor's note: this article was first published in September 2017 and has been updated on July 21, 2020.]

 - Working on “proof of concept”: we do market research, analyze the results, identify the key features needed for providing the concept for the digital product, we create user scenarios and we finally come up with the concept;

-- A design stage: this is where the interactive screen mockup focuses on the interface and clearly emphasizes the main visual elements;
+- A design stage: this is where the interactive screen mockup focuses on the interface and clearly emphasizes the main visual elements.
+To be even more efficient, we’ve created our own Design System to speed up the process and kickstart new projects faster.

 - Coding in static mode: this helps stakeholders understand how users will interact with the product.